daffainfo/ctf-writeup/CCCamp 2023/Cybercrime Society Club Germany/README.md

 > You are agent Json Bourne.
 Your mission: Hack this new cybercrime website before it is too late.

 ## About the Challenge
-We have been given a website and a source code (You can download the source code [here](cybercrime-society-club-germany.zip))
+We were given a website and a source code (You can download the source code [here](cybercrime-society-club-germany.zip))

 ![preview](images/preview.png)